Angular Micro Frontends Architecture

 Implement the Micro Frontend Angular Architecture

-Implementing the Micro Frontend Angular Architecture is a strategic approach to developing web applications that offers a range of benefits, including enhanced scalability, flexibility, and ease of maintenance.
+Implementing the Micro Frontend Angular Architecture is a strategic approach to developing web applications that offer a range of benefits, including enhanced scalability, flexibility, and ease of maintenance.
 This methodology involves breaking down a monolithic application into smaller, more manageable parts, or micro frontends, each responsible for a specific feature or functionality.
 These micro frontends can then be developed, tested, and deployed independently, allowing for faster development cycles and easier collaboration among development teams.

 There are several key steps involved in implementing the Micro Frontend Angular Architecture: